Alexandre Lagoya: Life and career

-Lagoya was born in Alexandria, Egypt, to a Greek father and an Italian mother.
+Lagoya was born on 29 June 1929 in Alexandria, Egypt, to a Greek father and an Italian mother.
 By 1955, when he married the French guitarist Ida Presti, his career had already begun.
 On the sleeve of his 1981 record with Columbia, Lagoya pays deep tribute to Presti and admits that after her premature death he was unable to play for years.
 He returned to the guitar as a teacher, tutoring among other famous guitarists the Canadian virtuoso Liona Boyd (who claims in her autobiography that she was also his lover).
 In the early 1980s, aged 52, he burst back on the international scene with a record for Columbia and an international tour.

 Lagoya played a variety of works for guitar, performing concerts and recording albums, often collaborating with Presti and also with other musicians.
 Lagoya was also a successful teacher.
 He taught at the Conservatoire de Paris and, in Canada, and developed a new method of hand positioning which he believed helped people learn to play the guitar better.
 He also added the use of the little finger to plucking and claimed to have invented a method for maximizing the sound coming from the classical guitar.

 Concerning the right hand, Alexandre Lagoya preferred the technique of plucking from the right side of the nail, and he believed it gave a more powerful sound.

 A number of composers wrote works for Lagoya and the Presti-Lagoya Duo, including: